Tobacco etc - labelling, advertising & packaging

 - be manufactured using only ingredients of high purity

-- not contain certain additives (the 'No vitamins, colourings or prohibited additives in tobacco products' section of this guide gives more details) but can contain flavours
+- not contain certain additives (see the 'No vitamins, colourings or prohibited additives in tobacco products' section of this guide) but can contain flavours

 - not contain substances other than the ingredients that were part of the formal notification process laid down in the Regulations